Natural Convection Heat Transfer from an Inclined Cylinder: Natural Convection

-\li Conduction shape factors are not well-defined with unbounded source areas, but Nusselt numbers can be.
+\li $\Nuz$ is the dimensionless heat conduction into motionless fluid.
+Conduction shape factors are not well-defined with unbounded source areas, but Nusselt numbers can be.
 A cylinder's $\Nuz$ (conduction into static fluid) must distribute in two dimensions what the sphere distributes in three.
 Using Formula \eqref{eq:U0} $U_0$ and $L_s=d/2$:

 Note that $\Nuzb/2\approx0.177$ is smaller than the 0.36 value in prior works Formulas~\eqref{eq:Yang}, \eqref{eq:Nu-level-cylinder-CC} and \eqref{eq:Nu-level-cylinder-CC-lam}.